-Using any mods with the game may cause problems in multiplayer mode, and a modified 'Dunia.dll' file is also not compatible with FC2MPPatcher.
-If you'll experience game crashes, or your game gets stuck on the loading screen when joining any server, unistall the patch and remove any modifications (then reinstall the patch).
+Using any mods with the game can cause problems in multiplayer, and a modified 'Dunia.dll' file also may not compatible with the FC2MPPatcher.
+If you'll experience game crashes, or your game gets stuck on loading screen when joining any server, unistall the patch, remove any modifications then reinstall it.
 If this doesn't resolve the problem, uninstall the game, make sure its folder is deleted, and try it with a fresh install.
 If you're using a mod to fix a mouse control problem, you can find an alternative fix for that here.

 For unknown reasons, in the Steam and Uplay versions of the game it has become impossible to log into the online multiplayer.
 Trying to log in results in a 'The Far Cry 2 server is not available at this time" error message.
 This issue affects the Steam and Uplay installations only and can be resolved by replacing the game's 'Dunia.dll' file with a copy from a GOG or DVD Far Cry 2 installation.
 If your game is the Steam or Uplay version, you must do this before installing the FC2MPPatcher, as the 'Dunia.dll' is one of the files that is modified for patching the game.
 You can find a download for this file here below, accompanied by simple instructions.
 The download also includes two other files, 'patch.fat' and 'patch.dat', from a GOG installation.
 They belong in the game's 'Data_Win32' folder and it is recommended to replace these with the provided ones as well, as it resolves a small graphical bug in the menus that the new 'Duni.dll' will otherwise introduce.
 If your game is the GOG or DVD version, you will not have any login problems and you don't need any of these files.